day8/re-frame/docs/Testing.md

 ## View Functions - Part 2A

-But what if the View Function has a subscription (via a [Form-2](https://github.com/Day8/re-frame/wiki/Creating-Reagent-Components#form-2--a-function-returning-a-function) structure)?
+But what if the View Function has a subscription?

 ```clj
 (defn my-view